Summary

 The First Three Slides Rule

 Put your strongest hook at the top of slide one.
-Use large, bold text for your main value idea.
+Use large, bold text for your main value proposition.
 Keep supporting details smaller and lower on the page.
 This creates clear info flow from most to least important.
+What story are your first three slides telling?

 Financial Data Presentation Strategy